Xinchunran/paper_review/README.md

 ### Transformer vs CNN
 The CNN might be reaching comparable preformance in protein structure prediction (TFold (200+ ResNet) vs RosetTAFold)

+### Protein mutants design
+The current sequence generative model are not able to train on different types of protein sequences, which limits generalization capability.

 ### protein-molecules complexes (protein-DNA, portein-RNA, protein-ligand, protein-protein, protein-peptide)

 ## References
 <a id="1">[1]</a> TAPE